Switzerland Population 2017

 The nationwide census of 2000 revealed that there were 7,452,075 people living here and a subsequent estimate in 2011 suggested that the population of Switzerland had increased to 7,952,600, making it the 95th most populous country in the world.

-Based on that level of growth, you might therefore speculate that the Switzerland population of 2014 is approximately 8.1 million, a record high for the country and bringing it the 98th place for population.
+Based on that level of growth, current estimates put Switzerland's population at 8.48 million in 2017, a record high for the country and bringing it the 98th place for population.

 Switzerland Population Density